SAP/spartacus-docs/_pages/install/recommended-development-environment.md

 _Note_: you may have to change `src` to match the directory that you are using as a source directory.

-To check for formatting violations run: `yarn prettier`.
+To check for formatting violations run: `npm run prettier`.

 ### linting